Joseph Smagorinsky: Selected publications

-Family life
+Personal life and death

-Smagorinsky was married to Margaret Frances Elizabeth Knoepfel from May 29, 1948, to his death at age 81 on September 21, 2005.
+Smagorinsky was married to Margaret Smagorinsky from May 29, 1948, to his death at age 81 on September 21, 2005.
 They met while taking classes at New York University, where Margaret was preparing for a career as a meteorological statistician.
-Margaret soon became the Weather Bureau's first female statistician.
+Margaret became the Weather Bureau's first female statistician.
 The couple had two wedding ceremonies.
 One was a Catholic ceremony at Margaret's mother's insistence; the other was a civil ceremony in the Georgetown garden of Judge Fay Bently.
-(Judge Bently was later removed from the bench, declared incompetent, and confined to a mental hospital.)
 This ceremony was attended only by the required 2 witnesses, Jerry Moss and Margaret's sister Alice Williams.
 Joseph and Margaret considered this smaller gathering to be their official wedding, given the ways in which his Jewish family and her Catholic family opposed the union.
 Following their marriage, Margaret chose to stay at home and raise their five children, Anne, Peter, Teresa, Julia, and Frederick.
-Margaret wrote several pamphlets featuring traditions at Princeton University, including: